n1chre/5g-network-optimisation/README.md

 Use _Ant Colony Optimization (ACO)_ to find the _best_ route from component A to component B.

 ### Tying it together
-Used _tabu search_ to search neighbor solutions from a given initial solutions.
+Used _tabu search_ to search neighbor solutions from a given initial solution.